Multi-LLM Energy Reasoning for Binary-Free Zero-Day IoT Detection: Limitations and Future Work

 \section{Limitations and Future Work}

-Although the proposed binary-free framework offers strong advantages, several limitations remain.
-First, the quality of the descriptor representation directly affects the stability of the output.
-Sparse or poorly constructed configuration vectors may reduce interpretability.
-Second, although the tri-LLM architecture captures semantic alignment across layers, calibration of cross-model divergence remains challenging for rare or highly specialized firmware families.
-Third, the opcode-shape statistics used in $o$ abstract away low-level execution semantics; certain vulnerability classes may require richer structural approximations.
-Fourth, the energy-aware symbolic model approximates computational load rather than measuring Real hardware consumption and real deployments may exhibit different latency–risk coupling characteristics.
-Additionally, although the simulation-based perturbations provide controlled and reproducible conditions, evaluating the framework on large-scale real-world descriptors remains an important direction for future extensions.\\ Future work will address these limitations along several directions.
-We plan to integrate enhancement descriptor extraction pipelines, including protocol-level fingerprints, dynamic configuration deltas, and partial opcode embeddings when available.
-Extending the framework to incorporate reinforcement-guided LLM reasoning and agentic multi-step exploration may further improve semantic depth and reduce uncertainty in borderline cases.
-Hardware-grounded measurements will be incorporated to refine the energy and latency models, enabling more accurate operational trade-off analysis.
-We also aim to expand the evaluation to large-scale real-world firmware corpora, including encrypted, proprietary, and adversarially manipulated images.
-Furthermore, integrating the risk estimator into continuous firmware supply-chain pipelines and automated CI/CD security workflows represents a promising direction for practical deployment.
+Several limitations remain.
+First, risk-score stability depends on descriptor quality; sparse configuration vectors can increase variance, particularly for heterogeneous device classes.
+Second, divergence calibration is challenging for rare firmware families whose descriptors deviate from typical distributions.
+Third, opcode-shape statistics maintain binary-free operation while abstracting instruction-level semantics, limiting sensitivity to vulnerabilities driven by low-level execution behavior.
+Fourth, the energy-aware model provides a symbolic load approximation rather than direct hardware power measurements; latency and energy should be interpreted as relative indicators, since deployment behavior depends on hardware diversity, network conditions, batching, and service-level constraints.
+Fifth, simulation-based perturbations provide reproducibility but cannot fully capture real firmware evolution, vendor-specific configuration practices, undocumented dependencies, and adversarial manipulation of descriptors.
+Large-scale evaluation of real-world firmware descriptors is therefore required to strengthen robustness and external validity.
+Future work will enhance descriptor extraction with protocol-level fingerprints, dynamic configuration deltas, and partial opcode embeddings when available, while preserving binary-free operation.
+Reinforcement-guided reasoning and agentic multi-step exploration will be studied to increase semantic depth and reduce uncertainty in borderline cases.
+Hardware-grounded measurements will refine latency and energy models across heterogeneous environments.
+Evaluation will also extend to large-scale firmware corpora, including encrypted, proprietary, and adversarially manipulated images.
+Additionally, the risk estimator will be integrated into firmware supply-chain analysis and CI/CD security workflows as a conservative triage mechanism, complementing rather than replacing binary-level vulnerability discovery tools.